bio-h/BHA_Photobioreactor/README.md

 * Measure the temperature
 * Display these values on an LCD screen

-Follow these linsk for more information on [Spirulina](http://biohackacademy.github.io/bha3/annex/culture-collection/spirulina-maxima/) and its preferred [growth medium](http://biohackacademy.github.io/bha3/annex/cultivation-media/spirulina-medium/).
+Follow these links for more information on [Spirulina](http://biohackacademy.github.io/bha3/annex/culture-collection/spirulina-maxima/) and its preferred [growth medium](http://biohackacademy.github.io/bha3/annex/cultivation-media/spirulina-medium/).

 Here is a [video of a fully completed device](https://www.instagram.com/p/BLeMfMBlUFr/?taken-by=pvanboheemen).